curl/everything-curl/usingcurl-downloads.md

 your downloads.

-Tell curl a specific file name to save the download in with `-o [filename]` (with "--output" as the long version of the option), where filename is either just a file name, a relative path to a file name or a full path to the file.
+Tell curl a specific file name to save the download in with `-o [filename]` (with `--output` as the long version of the option), where filename is either just a file name, a relative path to a file name or a full path to the file.

-Also note that you can put the -o before or after the URL, it makes no difference.
+Also note that you can put the `-o` before or after the URL, it makes no difference.

     $ curl -o output.html http://example.com/